socolofs/tamoc/README.rst

 For typical usage, please see the ./bin directory of the source distribution for various example scripts.

+Version 4.1.0:  Adds a new `Profile3DT` object to the `ambient` module that
+                allows ambient profile data to be obtained from three-dimensional space plus time `netCDF` datasets through environment objects defined in the General NOAA Operational Modeling Environment.
+Hence, this new capability is contingent on a working installation of `gnome`.
+Updated calls to `get_values` throughout the bent plume model, dispersed phases, and single bubble model modules to allow for use of the new `Profile3DT` object, which requires both space and time to define the point for interpolation.
+Updated some of the standard plots for more readable legends.
 Version 4.0.0:  Non-beta version of the TAMOC package compatible with Meson
                 build tools.
 Minor adjustments to the plotting routines, a few added diagnostic print statement.
 The maximum allowable